 Foraging for Plants

 This is by no means an exhaustive list, but here are examples of plants to stay away from and plants to eat:

 Plants to Avoid

-Whether it’s to camp, practice your bushcraft, or bug out during an emergency, you better familiarize yourself with the idea of foraging plants if you plan on going to the woods.
+Whether it’s to camp, practice your bushcraft, or bug out during an emergency, you better familiarize yourself with foraging plants if you plan on going to the woods.
 There are survival books you can read on the subject.